SALTCOFFEEEE/SALTCOFFEEEE.github.io/index.md

 ## RESEARCH
 Previously, my research focus on applying machine learning algorithm to the optical communication for designing robust and interpretable equalizer.
 Currently, I am research on the designing deep learning based joint channel coding and modulation schemes.

 My research interests are in the areas of machine learning, and deep learning, focusing on applications to Iot, Network communication.
-I am also very interested in interpretable machine learning and deep learning.
+I am also very interested in explainable AI.

 <!-- <img src="https://film-grab.com/wp-content/uploads/photo-gallery/57%20(125).jpg?bwg=1547149951" alt="img"  /> -->